la2050/challenge/_2021/live/unycyn-civic-arts.md

   Ultimately, successful NRGs will provide communities with access to clean water, electricity, and increase access to healthy food in the event of a disaster.
-Approximately how many people will be directly impacted by this proposal?: '1200' Approximately how many people will be indirectly impacted by this proposal?: '75000' Please describe the broader impact of your proposal.: "Neighborhood Resiliency Garden hubs provide tools for LA communities to use in case of natural and manmade disasters, plus healthy spaces to be enjoyed by people on a daily basis.\_\n\nThese gardens provide local food to promote healthy eating, community bonding, and green jobs.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1200' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '75000' Describe how Los Angeles County will be different if your work is successful.: "Neighborhood Resiliency Garden hubs provide tools for LA communities to use in case of natural and manmade disasters, plus healthy spaces to be enjoyed by people on a daily basis.\_\n\nThese gardens provide local food to promote healthy eating, community bonding, and green jobs.
 Using the WEDEW to recycle green waste into clean water, energy, and biochar, sequesters carbon emissions as well as repurposes waste into important resources.\_\n\_\nWith each container also a canvas for public art, plus educational programming associated with the activation and maintenance of the gardens, NRGs will inspire students of all ages.\n\nEasily scalable, NRGs have the potential to create a network of healthy and sustainable green spaces throughout LA county."
-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
-  Unycyn Civic Arts will administer the Neighborhood Resiliency Garden project.
+'Describe the role of collaborating organizations on this project.': >- Unycyn Civic Arts will administer the Neighborhood Resiliency Garden project.